 Bogota is a city full of treasures awating to be discovered and its gastronomy is one of them.
 During your trip we recommend you to visit the farmers markets, you’ll be surprised by the variety of herbs and tropical fruits.
 One dish that you should definitely try is the ajiaco.
 Some of the best places to try this dish are the marketplaces such as Perseverancia, Fontibon, 12 de Octubre and Concordia, which have become tourist attractions in the city.

 In this article you’ll find the best places to enjoy the gastronomy of the city.

-La Zona G
+1. La Zona G

 The Macarena neighborhood, located on the slopes of the eastern hills, is a gastronomic and artistic epicenter of the city.
 Since its foundation in the middle of the 20th century, it’s been a place of residence for artists, actors, writers and students.
-In the neighborhood is the so-called International Center, a hotel, residential and commercial complex located next to historic buildings such as the National Museum, the Museum of Modern Art (Mambo) and the Jorge Eliecer Gaitan Theater.
+In the neighborhood is located the International Center, a hotel, residential and commercial complex located next to historic buildings such as the National Museum, the Museum of Modern Art (Mambo) and the Jorge Eliecer Gaitan Theater.

-El parque de la 93
+4. El parque de la 93

 This is a park that’s an incredible gastronomic and leisure offer, such as its nightclubs that are usually opened from Thursday to Saturday.
 Here you can enjoy Colombian, Mediterranean or Asian food, but also street food offerings like hamburgers, Peruvian sandwiches or ice cream parlors.

 Walking through the streets of Quinta Camacho is like taking a short stroll through a London neighborhood.
 Houses with front gardens, English-style pitched roofs and tree-lined sidewalks are home to restaurants serving casual or upscale cuisine.